Summer Bridge Program

 Graduation Requirement: Ethnicity category (YEH)

-Summary: This course introduces students to the multicultural world of early America – before the United States became a country.
+Summary: This course introduces students to the formation of a multicultural world in early America – before the United States became a country.
 Europeans, Africans, and indigenous people found themselves in conflict (and sometimes cooperation) with one another.
-We will explore this world via game play.
-Using two immersive role-playing simulations, students will become participants in life on the western frontier of the British American colonies.
+Their interactions shaped the creation of a new nation in 1776.
+Using two immersive role-playing simulations, students will become participants in the tumultuous life of the British American colonies.

-In the game Bacon’s Rebellion, 1676-1677: Race, Class, and Frontier Conflict in Colonial Virginia, students will go on a historical journey into the origins of race-based slavery in America.
-And in the game Forest Diplomacy: Cultures in Conflict on the Pennsylvania Frontier, 1757, students will participate in peace negotiations between Delaware Indians and Pennsylvanians who are engaged in a vicious and destructive war in the region.
+In Bacon’s Rebellion, 1676-1677: Race, Class, and Frontier Conflict in Colonial Virginia, students will go on a historical journey into the origins of race-based slavery in America.
+Next, in Forest Diplomacy: Cultures in Conflict on the Pennsylvania Frontier, 1757, students will participate in peace negotiations between Delaware Indians and Euro-descended Pennsylvanians who are embroiled in a vicious and destructive war in the region.

 By engaging in role play, you will experience history rather than simply learn it.
 Along the way, you will develop your skills in public speaking, writing (speeches and newspaper articles), negotiations, strategizing, and (above all) critical thinking.

-This course fulfills the ethnicity category requirement of the core curriculum and one unit of a History major or minor.
+This course fulfills both the ethnicity category requirement and a social sciences unit of the core curriculum and one unit of a History major or minor.

 IDY 262 – Arts Integrated Learning